Assistant Professor of History

 Bio and Interests

-Rudi Batzell grew up in the rural midwest of Michigan and Wisconsin, near the towns of Milan and East Troy.
+Rudi Batzell grew up in the rural Midwest of Michigan and Wisconsin, near the towns of Milan and East Troy.
 He graduated from Columbia University with a double major in History and Sociology in 2009.
 He then attended Cambridge University, Clare College, as a Kellett Fellow, where he completed an Mphil in Economic and Social History.
 He received his PhD from Harvard University in 2017.
+During graduate school he helped lead the unionizing effort and served as a staff organizer for the UAW.

-• Organizing Workers in the Shadow of Slavery: Global Inequality, Racial Boundaries, and the Rise of Unions, 1870-1929.
+His first book, Organizing Workers in the Shadow of Slavery: Global Inequality, Racial Boundaries, and the Rise of Unions in American and British Capitalism, 1870-1929 will be published by the University of Chicago Press in April 2025.